spurcell/docs/docs/data.md

 Intersecting a set and a map is also non-commutative: the result is a set if the set is the left operand; otherwise a map.

-## Records
+## Compounds

-A **record** is an aggregate of one or more labeled fields of any type, including collections or other records.
-Record fields are referenced in expressions using the dot operator `.` and record literals are defined within parentheses.
+A **compound** is a data structure comprising two or more **components** of any data type – including collections or other compounds – each of which has a distinct name.
+Components are specified in expressions using the dot operator `.`

+Compound literals are defined within parentheses, with a colon separating component names from their values.

 ```
 student = (